testcomputer/testcomputer/README.md

                                                 Understand the code
                                                 Practice simplicity
                                                 Take your time
-                                                Research & study new framworks and techniques-->
+                                                Research & study new framworks and techniques

+-->